 Queen Vic Market’s Summer Night Market are one of Melbourne’s best traditions.
 In the warm summer evenings, enjoy an extravaganza of delicious food, entertainment and locally made goods.

 Entry is free, and the market runs from 5 to 10pm each Wednesday evening.
-The Night Market runs from 22 November to 13 March (excluding 27 December).
+The Night Market runs from 20 November to 12 March (excluding 25 December and 1 January).

 At any hint of good weather, Melburnians head for the rooftop.
 Rooftop bars to be more specific.